Zellius/robo-versioning/README.md

 # RoboVersioning
 [![Build Status](https://travis-ci.org/Zellius/robo-versioning.svg?branch=master)](https://travis-ci.org/Zellius/robo-versioning)

-It is Android Gradle versioning plugin based on Git tags.
+RoboVersioning is Android Gradle versioning plugin based on Git tags.
 You can set different versioning on BuildTypes and ProductFlavors.
 So you can have different versioning on a same git branch.
 Works well with git-flow and merge-commits.
 Tested on **com.android.tools.build:gradle:3.0.1**.
 ## Base usage
 Set **versioningCalculator** to calculate versionName and versionCode like this:
 ```gradle